-When top leaders are informed, thinking critically, and engaged enough to provide guidance and direction, things tend to go pretty well.
+When top leaders are informed, thinking critically, and engaged enough to provide guidance and direction How to connect the Top-of-the-House to the Front-Line, things tend to go pretty well.
 That is, things get done better, sooner, and more smoothly when leaders pay close attention.
 This note describes an efficient way for top leaders to get and stay up-to-speed, see and understand what is going on, ask questions and think critically, develop a point-of-view, and provide advice and guidance on their organization’s most important functions, projects, and initiatives.

 Nearly all of the things that cause activities and initiatives to go off track could be averted if someone in a position of authority had been involved enough to give guidance along the way.
 It is hard, though, for leaders to stay sufficiently engaged even in the most important activities and initiatives because it takes time and focused attention that are routinely diverted to other urgent matters.

 There are a lot of reasons why a given activity or initiative might be considered important.
 For example, it may be relatively large; risky; involve skills and methods that are new to the organization; have potential for great leverage in terms of intellectual property development, revenue generation, cost savings, or skill development.
 When an activity or initiative is important, it is also important that the effort stay on track, on time, and on target!